-In this article, we want to clear up some misconceptions about these two closely linked topics, and offer some crucial tips, so that you can learn to maximize your sleep health.
+In this article, we provide insight into ways to improve your shut eye and sleep hygiene.
+We clear up some misconceptions about these two closely linked topics, and offer some crucial tips, so that you can learn to maximize your sleep health.

 The best practice is to make healthy sleep a priority every day.
 That can be challenging given all the demands on our attention, but it’s important to make time to wind down and get a good, deep night’s sleep.